tom-klose/tom-klose-webpage/content/publication/klose-2022/index.md

 ---
-title: The constant coefficient in precise Laplace asymptotics for gPAM
+title: 'The constant coefficient in precise Laplace asymptotics for gPAM'
 authors:
 - Tom Klose
 date: '2022-01-01'